korzhcom-content/easyquery.net-docs-astro/src/content/docs/getting-started/asp-net-core/aspnet-core-react.md

 ---
 title: Getting started for ASP.NET Core + React project
 slug: getting-started/asp-net-core/aspnet-core-react
+sidebar:
+  order: 100
 ---

 Here we describe how to add EasyQuery widgets to your ASP.NET Core + React.js project.

 ## EasyQuery samples

 > The easiest way to start getting acquainted with EasyQuery framework is to install and launch our demo projects available on [GitHub](https://github.com/easyquery/AspNetCoreSamples).
-You can clone that repository with samples, [download it](https://github.com/easyquery/AspNetCoreSamples/archive/master.zip) as a ZIP archive or even <button>[Open it in Visual Studio](/git-client://clone?repo=https%3A%2F%2Fgithub.com%2Feasyquery%2FAspNetCoreSamples)</button> right away!
+You can clone that repository with samples, [download it](https://github.com/easyquery/AspNetCoreSamples/archive/master.zip) as a ZIP archive or even <button>[Open it in Visual Studio](//////////////git-client://clone?repo=https%3A%2F%2Fgithub.com%2Feasyquery%2FAspNetCoreSamples)</button> right away!

 ## Prerequisites

 1. You have an ASP.NET Core (version 2.1+) project with React.js on the client-side.
 We suppose the project was created using a standard ASP.NET Core template (`dotnet new react` or `... reactredux`) but it's not the requirement.
 2. Your application uses Entity Framework Core to work with the database.
 NB: Of course, it's possible to use EasyQuery without EF Core.
 We show this approach here just because it's the simplest way.
-For other options please read [Possible ways of data model creation and loading](//easyquery/docs/tutorials/data-model-creation-loading) article.
+For other options please read [Possible ways of data model creation and loading](///////////////easyquery/docs/tutorials/data-model-creation-loading) article.

 ## Trial version registration (for new users)